ERAs - Notes on Chassis Technical History and Specification

 The car had a 1500cc engine throughout its racing life in the Brooke / Johnson post war era.

-At some point after Gordon Chapman’s rebuild (maybe from the start) a 2 litre unit was fitted, which the car has to this day.
+After Gordon Chapman’s rebuild a two litre engine was fitted, which the car retains to this day.

 The rather unattractive offset-seated body, with which the car was fitted during the 1952 season, was only intended to be temporary, with the car being intended to have an all-enveloping single seat body.